helenacuesta/DCStoolbox/README.md

-# Dagstuhl Choir Set Toolbox
+# Dagstuhl ChoirSet Toolbox

-Python toolbox for using the DCS dataset (work in progress).
+Python toolbox for using DCS dataset.

 Authors: Sebastian Rosenzweig and Helena Cuesta.